KH3-Map-Crew/TresGame-Whitepages/docs/AIDocs/BehaviorTree.md

   * Example: This checks that the target/lockoncomp of the target is at minimum 500 units away or more.
 If so, proceed and use thundaga.
 If the lock on comp comes closer to selfactor than 500 units, abort that task/stop trying to run it.
     ![rangecheckexample](./images//BehaviorTree/RangeCheckOverview.png)
 * <ins>Validate Action</ins>: Validates that the state can be executed before attempting to run the state.
 You can check “execution” (which includes ability equipped and mp for npcs), location (range set in the state), orientation (angle/rotation params set in the state).
-  * Action: put the state here
+  * Action Definition Override: put the state here
   * Use blackboard definition: only if you want to use a state “class” to check from a blackboard key instead of a set state.
 You most likely will not ever need this
   ![valid action](./images/BehaviorTree/ValidateAction.png)
 * <ins>Tres State check</ins>: Checks if the pawn’s state enum matches atleast one of the state enum you list.
 The blackboard key lets you test target actor, self actor, or any other pawn actor.